Summer High School

 Jesuit Sacramento is offering in-person summer school courses on our campus.
 Courses will offer high school students the opportunity to take credit courses (where the grade is listed on the student’s transcript) and enrichment courses.

-All courses meet Monday through Friday (excluding June 19th and July 3rd and 4th for observed holidays.)
+All courses meet Monday through Friday (excluding June 19th and July 4th for observed holidays.)
 Please pay close attention to the start dates for each class.

 High school level courses are offered in academic subjects for female and male students entering grades 9-12.